OISF/suricata/README.md

 # Load rules

-Then load the rules from the suricata-update directory.
+Then load the rules using suricata-update with the special options to load using my.cnf connection parameter.

 ```sudo suricata-update --database --mysqlconf /etc/suricata/my.cnf```